Published on 12th April 2021

-As part of the Professional Services Finance & Accounting recruitment team at Ambition, we have a team of dedicated and experienced consultants who have helped many newly qualified ACCAs take the next step in their career in either in a new practice, or, in a larger role.
+As part of the Professional Services Finance & Accounting recruitment team at Ambition, we have helped many newly qualified ACAs and ACCAs take the next step in their career in either in a new practice, or, in a larger role.

 Option 1: Stay in the same role

 To begin with, you should see a noticeable pay rise.
-On average, we have newly qualified candidates experience increments above 10-15%.
+On average, we have newly qualified candidates experience salary increases of up to 20%.

 With this pay rise, you’ll be sure to gain added responsibilities as you undertake a more senior role on audits/accounts prep assignments.